 pros and cons of buying a hybrid

 Hybrid vehicles have become popular due to the ever-rising cost of fuel.
-With their battery packs and with their efficient engines, these vehicles have given the average car buyer the ability to stretch their fuel economy further than ever before.
+With the combination of electric power and small, fuel-efficient engines, these vehicles have given the average car buyer the ability to stretch their fuel economy further than ever before.
 This is because when not needed, the internal combustion engine shuts off and the car runs on purely electric power.
 However, when more power is needed such as the case when overtaking or accelerating the engine comes alive and works in tandem with the electric motors to get the car going.
+The addition of an electric motor allows the engine to take breaks while on the move, reducing the vehicle’s dependence on fuel for propulsion

 While this technology is indeed good and can greatly improve the modern car, it does come with a couple of drawbacks that may make some prospective car buyers think a bit harder before they purchase a hybrid vehicle.
 That being said, we will quickly discuss the pros and cons of buying a hybrid car.